 Why You’ll Love This Recipe

 Because it’s more than pasta.
 It’s a season, plated.
+Fresh, light, and full of flavour, everything spring cooking should be.

 - You get a mix of textures: soft courgettes, sweet peas, charred padróns, and creamy pesto.